top of page

 OUR PEDAGOGY:

-Irshad Manji, our founder, engaged with justice activists at The King Center's Beloved Community Global Summit.
+Irshad Manji, our founder, engaged with student activists at The King Center's Beloved Community Global Summit.

 Explore Moral Courage programming for your campus community.